LogoCustom Linear Actuator

 Alias intent and URL strategy

-These answers explain why "12v 24v dc industrial linear actuator" is merged into one canonical industrial page.
+These answers explain why "12v industrial linear actuators" is merged into one canonical industrial page.

 Tool interpretation